-Question 3: Did learners use the different features of the TRE to help them make comparisons and provide additional historical context?
+Question 3: Did learners use the different AR and mobile (i.e., app) features of the virtual tour to help them make comparisons and provide additional historical context?

 Table 6 provides information about learners gaze transition between Google Earth and the mobile applications (learners and the guide's).
-On average, learners spent four-minutes and thirty-four seconds making historical comparisons by switching their gaze between the interactive whiteboard and their own or the guide's mobile devices about 48 times (20 times per minute).
+On average, learners spent four-minutes and